Literacy Fundraising Drive

 I recently contacted an established Literacy Charity about the possibility of including our local school in their program, and they very kindly agreed to visit our area.
 I was invited to join the Founders of the charity – and their Literacy Link in Grenada – on a tour of the schools for an initial evaluation.
 I am very happy to report that three of our closest schools were accepted into the program, which will be a fantastic benefit to our local friends and neighbours!

 Book dumps are often the only source of reading materials in Eastern Caribbean schools.
 Textbooks are usually not provided, and children often learn by rote – repeating aloud after the teacher.
-Well-meaning people try to contribute by cleaning out classrooms, libraries, private bookshelves and these books do make their way to this part of the world, but these books are not relevant to the children, they are always out of date and out of educational fashion.
+Well-meaning people try to contribute by cleaning out classrooms, libraries, private bookshelves and these books do make their way to this part of the world.
+Unfortunately these books are not always relevant to the children, they are always out of date and out of educational fashion.

 A big challenge is to encourage Caribbean children to relate to the characters in books, and Hands Across the Sea provides current, engaging material for different levels of education & reading ability.
 Ongoing evaluations of age groups and specific challenges faced by the teachers guide the personalised shipments for each school to include both fiction & non-fiction for a range of ages & reading skills, picture books, and selections from the wonderful Dorling Kindersley offerings, such as the exceptional book “The Way Things Work”.
 They are also careful to include books that feature characters and topics that relate to Caribbean children.